KillianLynch/local-lab-dev/23ai-new-features/database-setup/database-setup.md

 The objective of this workshop is to set up the 23ai always free ADB.
 The following steps will guide you through the simple installation.

 ### Prerequisites:
-- Complete the Get Strated Lab.
+- Complete the Get Started Lab.
 - Basic understanding of SQL is helpful.

 ## Task 1: Database creation
-1. Using the hamburger menue in the top left hand of the screen, **click** Oracle Database and then click Autonomous Database.
+1. Using the hamburger menu in the top left hand of the screen, **click** Oracle Database and then click Autonomous Database.

     ![locate adb](images/im1.png " ")